What Is a Tradeline and How Does It Impact My Credit Score?

 What happens if a tradeline is removed from your credit report?

-Tradelines can be removed from your credit report, though the time it takes for them to be removed and the impact that it has on your credit score varies depending on the specific account.
+Tradelines can be removed from your credit report, though the time it takes for them to be removed and the impact that it has on your credit score varies depending on the specific account that has been removed.

 The positive or negative impact of a tradeline's removal from your credit report depends on the information associated with the account.
-For example, an account in bad standing that falls off after seven years might cause your score to increase because the negative information associated with it is gone as well.
+For example, an account in bad standing that falls off after seven years might cause a lift in your credit score because the negative information associated with it is gone as well.

 Buying tradelines opens you to unnecessary risk

-Buying a tradeline is sometimes presented as a credit repair strategy.
+Buying a tradeline is sometimes presented as a credit repair strategy that can help you rebuild your credit score.
 It involves paying a third-party service to add you to another person’s tradeline, so that their tradeline information appears on your credit report, represented as your own.
-These are short-term agreements, so you’re removed from the tradeline after a designated amount of time.[9]
+These are short-term agreements, so you’re removed from the tradeline after a designated amount of time.[11]

 • You don’t know the person whose account you’re being added to.
 When you become an authorized user, it’s usually on a line of credit held by a friend or family member, not a stranger.

 • You’re paying to be added to the account.
-Becoming an authorized user, on the other hand, is free.
+Becoming an authorized user on the account of someone you know and trust, on the other hand, is free.

 While it’s technically not illegal, buying a tradeline isn’t exactly ethical either.
 Many creditors consider it to be misrepresentative, and the practice poses some risks for borrowers, like identity theft.
-FICO® 8 has made efforts to lessen the impact that bought tradelines have on someone’s credit score, making it even more unclear how helpful a strategy this would be.[9]
+Your credit score is designed to demonstrate how creditworthy you are to lenders.
+If you pay to lift your credit score without doing any of the necessary work to build it legitimately, you could be falsely representing yourself and your credit to lenders.[11]

 Understanding your credit report is key to financial health

 Looking at your credit report can be overwhelming, but understanding how tradelines work can help.
-It makes you more aware of how to read your credit report, what to look for, how to spot inaccuracies and how to make better decisions going forward.
+It makes you more aware of how to read your credit report, what to look for, how to spot inaccuracies and how to make better decisions that can help build or rebuild your credit going forward.

 If you’re looking for ways to build credit, or want to repair credit and are struggling with where to start, Self’s credit-building tools can help get you oriented on the right path.